-Processing just one of these cases could, and often still does, monopolize the social worker's entire work day, but for the seasoned Bellevue Hospital social work "veteran," handling a multitude of such cases on a daily basis becomes routine.
+Processing just one of these cases could monopolize much of the social worker's work day, but for the seasoned Bellevue Hospital social work "veteran," managing a multitude of such cases on a daily basis is routine.
 The results of a One-Day Homeless Study Survey conducted on March 17, 1989, found that 435 inpatients, or 42 percent of the adult inpatient population in the entire hospital, were homeless, with the highest percentage of homeless being in Psychiatry Service (69 percent).
-Males comprised 70 percent of the homeless patients.17 These findings meant that on any given day, the social work staff at Bellevue Hospital was expending hundreds and maybe thousands of hours of work trying to place patients in shelters, while at the same time providing services for patients in other high-risk categories, of which the Social Work Department listed twenty-four such categories.18
+Males comprised 70 percent of the homeless patients.
+As a result, the social work staff has to expend hundreds and maybe thousands of hours of work trying to place these patients in shelters, while at the same time providing services for patients in other high-risk categories, of which the Social Work Department lists twenty-four such categories.

-Yet for the social workers, despite the high caseloads, no challenge was too great and no case too difficult to handle.
 In 1996, social workers identified 142 cases of suspected child abuse or maltreatment.
-These tragic cases involved children who presented to the hospital with fractures, subdural hematomas, internal injuries, lacerations, burns, scalding, excessive corporal punishment and the effects of neglect and sexual abuse.19 The social work staff provided the care, concern and protection needed to preserve the lives of these children.
+These tragic cases involved children who presented to the hospital with fractures, subdural hematomas, internal injuries, lacerations, burns, scalding, excessive corporal punishment and the effects of neglect and sexual abuse.
+19 The social work staff intervened to preserve the lives of these children.
 Nor did large caseloads prevent the social workers from taking the necessary measures to ensure that the patients leaving the hospital were appropriately attired and had the financial resources necessary to enable them to arrive at their destinations and obtain, free of charge, medical equipment and other services critically needed to ensure the patients' survival.
-In 1995, direct assistance included the following:

-Purchasing glucometers for diabetic pregnant women, airfare to Puerto Rico for a crime victim, securing storage for the belongings of an undomiciled patient, providing cleaning services necessary for discharge home for a terminally ill female patient, carfare for an African torture victim to attend a special Bellevue clinic, purchasing a refrigerator for a diabetic patient, paying rent arrears, and purchasing medical equipment for uninsured patients.

-In 1996, direct cash assistance was provided for the following:

-Airfare to Canada, Thailand, San Francisco, San Diego, Florida, South and North Carolina, Indiana and Ohio to return psychiatric patients to their families, bus fare and train fare to Pennsylvania, Massachusetts, Albany, Syracuse, Yonkers, Long Island and New Jersey to return psychiatric patients to their families, paying a patient's rent to avoid eviction, carfare for torture victims to attend counseling at Bellevue, eyeglasses and partial burial assistance for two Geriatric patients, flowers for a funeral of an MMTP patient, renting a wheelchair and purchasing a standard walker for indigent non-Medicaid eligible patients, and purchasing an Accu-chek machine and a pelvic binder for OB/GYN patients.20
+In 1995, direct assistance included the purchasing of glucometers for diabetic pregnant women, airfare to Puerto Rico for a crime victim, securing a place to store the belongings of an undomiciled patient, providing cleaning services necessary for discharge home for a terminally ill female patient, carfare for an African torture victim to attend a special Bellevue clinic, purchasing a refrigerator for a diabetic patient, paying rent arrears, and purchasing medical equipment for uninsured patients.
+In 1996, direct cash assistance was provided for the following: Airfare to Canada, Thailand, San Francisco, San Diego, Florida, South and North Carolina, Indiana and Ohio to return psychiatric patients to their families, bus fare and train fare to Pennsylvania, Massachusetts, Albany, Syracuse, Yonkers, Long Island and New Jersey to return psychiatric patients to their families, paying a patient's rent to avoid eviction, carfare for torture victims to attend counseling at Bellevue, eyeglasses and partial burial assistance for two Geriatric patients, flowers for a funeral of an MMTP patient, renting a wheelchair and purchasing a standard walker for indigent non-Medicaid eligible patients, and purchasing an Accu-chek machine and a pelvic binder for OB/GYN patients.20